 To cope with this difficulty, BRE developed BREVAC, which combines a partial vacuum effect with pneumatic conveying.
 There was also considerable potential for use in the UK, particularly in the oil and water industries.
 This was for emptying settlement lagoons.

 BREVAC pumps over horizontal distances of up to 50 m and vertical lifts of at least 6 m, allowing for the depth of the chamber and the height of the vacuum tank.
-The storage capacity is over 5000 litres, and sludges that cannot be pressure ejected can be discharged by tipping the tank.
+The storage capacity is over 5000 litres, and sludges that cannot becan be discharged by tipping the tank.

 Trials showed that BREVAC handled compacted pit sludge effectively and hygienically.
 However, the high capital cost was a major drawback to its wide application in developing countries.
 More effective planning of pit emptying services – and urban layouts – can reduce costs.
 Another option was the development of very small machines such as BREVAC Limited Access.
 This comprises a liquid ring vacuum pump system, mounted on a Land Rover or similar suitable pick-up truck and working with a fleet of mini-tankers to collect and transport pit sludge to disposal.
 A liquid ring pump is a rotating positive displacement pump where the vanes are an integral part of the rotor.
 They churn a rotating liquid ring to form the compression chamber seal.
 They are an inherently low friction design, with the rotor being the only moving part.